PegliOne/Java-CLI-Minesweeper/README.md

 ## Features

-- Board width, height and approximate bomb count selection via user inputs
+- Board width, height and bomb count selection via user inputs
 - Evenly sized squares (including on the left and right edges)
 - Error handling for invalid inputs (including non-numerical inputs and inputs that are too low or two high)
 - Cascades of square reveals for squares with zero bombs surrounding them